hbldh/bleak/docs/scanning.rst

 BleakScanner
 ------------

-A new scanning class is being implemented, and is ready to be used for the .NET backend at least.
+A new scanning class is being implemented, and is ready to be used for the .NET backend, and partly for the macOS backend as well.
 It can be used in a fashion similar to the old ``discover`` method, using its class method:

 .. code-block:: python